riot/compiler/doc/README.md

 const { code, sourcemap } = compiler.compile(tagSource, { sourcemap: true }, tagPath)
 ```

+Using the `sourcemap='inline'` option, the compiler will return the compiled code appending inline the generated sourcemap

 ### <a name="css-parser"></a> compiler.parsers.css [tagName, css]

 Custom parsers that could be used to compile your tags CSS.
 For example: